 Over the past decade, China launched an ocean economic development plan.
 An important part of the plan addresses fisheries resources.
 China is already the world’s largest producer of seafood.
 As overfishing and maritime territorial disputes pressure the near seas, China is expanding its fishing operations to the high seas and into the exclusive economic zones of other countries in places like Africa and Oceania.
 With 87 percent of the world’s marine fish stocks fully exploited, overexploited or depleted, China’s role in the sustainable management of global fish stocks has significant environmental, economic, and security implications.

-The roundtable discussio was moderated by former U.S. Senator Slade Gorton.
+The roundtable discussion was moderated by former U.S. Senator Slade Gorton.